-I now own a wetsuit that’s so tight it pushes my neck fat up into my cheeks.
+I now own a wetsuit that’s so tight, it pushes all my body fat up into my face.

 Sunday morning arrives.
 I text my friend to say I’ll be there at 9am and she’s happy so I get happy and yey, we’re off (yes, still panicking).

 I turn up at 9.
 Rather than get changed on the seafront, I’ve pre-squished myself into the wetsuit because I have to wrestle handfuls of fat into the right bits of suit and no one wants to see that.
 A couple of friends are milling about on the slip and the air temp is already 18 degrees.
 My body is cooking.
 I wonder which bits of my skin the never-used-before wetsuit (oh God, this is SUCH a bad idea) might chafe and a friend rubs some sort of waxy lubricant on the back of my neck.
-(This is friendship gold.)
+(Friendship gold.)

 By 9:15am I’m a boil-in-the-bag human.
 I decide to dunk myself in the sea to cool off and test the suit.
 I hobble down the slip and hop in and there is something VERY WRONG WITH THE SEA.
 Seriously, it stinks.
 Whaaaaat?
-So it’s just a raft of slightly rotten seaweed and the world isn’t broken but, ew… I hop out, rejoin my friends, and now I’m the woman in the brand new suit who smells weird.
+So it’s just a raft of slightly rotten seaweed and the world isn’t broken but, ew… I hop out, and now I’m the woman who smells weird.

 Loads of people show up to swim (57 – whoo!) or watch (hundreds).
 There are bacon butties and cakes for spectators (and swimmers after).
 It’s sunny and the bay looks GORGEOUS.
 Everyone’s excited or nervous or both.
 The sea is flat calm and shiny and could not be more beautiful.
 The gear pole looks close (liar).
 We all put on our numbered yellow swim hats and the honky thing honks and Logan counts down from ten and we’re IN.